zsavajji/gmap-vue/README.md

 ## Vue-2 port of vue-google-maps

-This is the Vue 2.x port of vue-google-maps!
+This is a fork of the popuplar vue2-google-maps.
+As the author of the library no longer commit to maintain the project, we forked it to develop and maintain the project.

 ## CONTRIBUTORS NEEDED!

-It's been increasingly difficult for me to make time to maintain this project.
-My projects at work have also gradually migrated away from Google Maps (but still on Vue -- Vue's awesome!), so there's less and less incentive to maintain.

 If you have time to contribute to a rather frequently used library, feel free to make a PR!
 For more background, please refer to [this issue](https://github.com/xkjyeah/vue-google-maps/issues/514).